- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 The N7710-G supports various RAID configurations for data redundancy and protection.
 It also offers advanced features such as data deduplication, snapshot backups, and remote replication.
 It has a powerful processor and ample memory to handle multiple simultaneous users and data-intensive applications.
 Additionally, it supports various network protocols and has multiple connectivity options, including Ethernet, USB, and HDMI.

-Although NAS N7710-G can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N7710-G can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -